• Skip to primary navigation

 • Lime Drizzle Cake

 We love drizzle cakes!
 From the classic lemon drizzle cake, to chocolate orange drizzle cake I have been making them for years.
-That zesty citrus drizzle which makes the cake super moist (sorry for those who hate that word, but it’s true!), and an extra layer of zingy citrus flavour, make them one of my favourite types of cake.
+That zesty citrus drizzle which makes the cake super moist in addition to adding an extra layer of zingy citrus flavour, make them one of my favourite types of cake to make.

-• Limes – try to buy unwaxed limes if you can, as you will be eating the zest.
+• Limes – try to buy unwaxed limes if you can, as you will be using the zest as well as the juice.
 If you have kaffir limes, you can use them in this cake too.

 • Plain Flour – I use plain flour in this recipe, and add baking powder to make the cake rise.

 • Butter – unsalted butter.
 Room temperature.
-If you only have salted, it’s not the end of the world, just don’t add any more salt.
+If you only have salted butter then omit the pinch of salt.

 • Granulated sugar – This cake recipe uses granulated sugar in both the cake and the lime drizzle.
 You can use caster sugar if you prefer.